What is a backup generator?

 Is generator maintenance worth it?

 Every appliance in or around your home should receive maintenance — generators included.
-South Florida homes often rely on standby generators to supply them with power during outages, so ensuring your unit receives maintenance once or twice a year will keep it working at its peak performance.
+South Florida homes often rely on standby generators to supply them with power during outages, so ensuring your unit receives maintenance annually will keep it working at its peak performance.

 What type of generator is right for my home?